-AIRB

-The basic airborne application displays the ADS-B traffic on a plan view.
+AIRB displays the ADS-B traffic on a plan view.
 This application is the minimum requirement for installations that implement other applications such as VSA (see below) or ITP.
 Each aircraft symbol displayed shows position, direction and altitude.
-Additional information such as identity may be displayed as well.
+Additional information, such as identity, may be displayed as well.
 This traffic information aids the pilot in visually acquiring the traffic out of the window.